ExpressionEngine/ExpressionEngine/README.rst

   composer install

+This will install the versions listed in the composer.lock file.
+If you wish to update phpunit, mockery, or any of the others, run `composer update` instead and commit the new lock file after testing.

 From there you can run the ExpressionEngine tests with::

-  phpunit -c phpunit.xml ExpressionEngine/
+  phpunit ExpressionEngine/

 Alternatively you can install phing and run all current unit tests from the project root using::

   phing tests